jlinoff/cmpds/README.md

 Compare two datasets to determine whether there is a significant difference between them for a specific confidence level using the t-test methodology for unpaired observations.

-> Please note that this is not, strictly, a t-test because it switches
-> over to the standard normal distribution (SND) when the number of
-> effective degrees of freedom (DOF) is larger than 32.

 It is really useful for determining whether runtime or memory use has changed between two different versions of software.
 The datasets are completely independent of the program (i.e. the data values are created by tools